gardener/external-dns-management/docs/cloudflare/README.md

 ![API token creation](api-token-creation.png)

+Generate the token and keep this key safe as it won't be shown again.
 ## Using the API Token

 Use the token in a `Secret` resource with the `metadata.name` to be